SiddhSamarth/Threat-Intelligence-SOC-L1/README.md

 This file is the core output of the project, showcasing how threat intelligence can transform raw log data into actionable insights for a SOC L1 analyst.

-## Visual Aids

-To help visualize the project's execution, we have included screenshots directly within the setup and usage instructions above.
-For a more dynamic presentation, consider creating a video demonstration.

-### Video Demonstration (Suggested)

-While I cannot directly generate videos, you can create a video demonstration of this project by:

-1.  **Recording your screen** as you execute the `generate_logs.py` and `process_logs.py` scripts in your terminal.
-2.  **Showing the contents** of `security_events.log` and `processed_security_events.json` to highlight the changes and enrichment.
-3.  **Narrating** the process and explaining the significance of each step, especially how threat intelligence is applied.

-This video can then be uploaded to platforms like YouTube and linked in this README for a more dynamic presentation of the project.

 ## Documentation

 The `src/theoretical_foundation.md` file contains detailed documentation on: